AmaanSingh/Soundcloud_converter/README.md

 `python3 create_playlist.py`

 ## Troubleshooting
-* Spotify Oauth token expires real quickly, If a `KeyError` comes up, then this probably means that the token has expired.
+* Spotify Oauth token expires real quickly, If none returns throughout all the list comes up, then this probably means that the token has expired.
 Just request a new one and you'll be good.